dvklopfenstein/pmidcite/paper.md

 -->
-For all of PubMed's easy-to-use and powerful literature search features, it lacks the "Cited by N" link, making Google Scholar the extremely tempting first choice. <!-- -->
+For all of PubMed's easy-to-use and powerful literature search features, it lacks the "Cited by N" link, resulting in Google Scholar the tempting first choice. <!-- -->
 However, scientists using Google Scholar as their primary system for literature searches may be unacquainted with research that details five key criteria for scientific literature tools. <!-- -->
-Using this list to compare Google Scholar and PubMed, I found profound differences which overwhelmingly favored PubMed;
+Using this list to compare Google Scholar and PubMed, I found profound differences which tremendously favored PubMed;
 except for PubMed's lack of "Cited by N" feature.  <!-- -->
 Here I present a method which augments PubMed searches